zhanghongzhi1234/DataAnalysisAgent/README.md

 For various requests, you only need to know that ES can complete these functions, and come back when you use them in the future.

-## Wind farm location selection algorithm
+## Wind Farm Location Selection Algorithm
 The algorithm for wind power location selection is very complicated, and what you can achieve by yourself is not necessarily the best one.
 Just figure out the standards.
 Input parameters:
 1) The power generation and size of each grid (50m), the number of grids in X and Y directions (198*134)